K-A-Baker/Kristen_A_Baker.github.io/_pages/projects.md

 *<font color="#262e2e"><i> The process of face learning:</i></font>

-In this second stream of research, I am investigating the mechanisms underlying the process of learning a newly ecountered face.
+In this second stream of research, I have been investigating the mechanisms underlying the process of learning a newly ecountered face.
 I have been using a wide-variety of approaches in these examinations; for example I am using developmental, experimental and individual approaches.
 These approaches have enabled me to examine variables that influence the efficency with which a newly encountered face is learned and also the potential predictors of face learning.

 <html>
 <body style="background-color:#fff8f4;">